Syknapse/Contribute-To-This-Project/README.md

 | <ul><li>Create a pull request:</li><li>Write a title</li><li>Add optional information in the description</li><li>Click `Create pull request`</li></ul> | ![Submit a Pull Request](readme-only/pull-request-open.PNG "Click the green button.
 Don't be scared!") |
 |:---|---:|

-+ Don't be phased by all the options.
++ Don't be fazed by all the options.
 You only need to do these three steps for now.
 + Leave the option `Allow edits from maintainers` ticked.
 + Now, a _Pull Request_ will be sent to the project maintainer.
-As soon as it is reviewed and accepted your changes will appear on the [Project web page](https://syknapse.github.io/Contribute-To-This-Project "Contribute To This Project web page").
+As soon as it is reviewed and accepted your changes will appear on the [project web page](https://syknapse.github.io/Contribute-To-This-Project "Contribute To This Project web page").

 ---